reelyactive/pareto-anywhere/README.md

 Either way, browse to [localhost:3001](http://localhost:3001) to see __Pareto Anywhere__ running, and to explore the web apps and APIs.

-What is Pareto Anywhere?
+What is pareto-anywhere?
 ------------------------

-__Pareto Anywhere__ is middleware that makes _any_ physical space context-aware for _any_ application by processing the real-time wireless ambient data stream collected from _any_ infrastructure.
-This __pareto-anywhere__ package is a convenient, lightweight and novice-friendly configuration of __Pareto Anywhere__ which itself is highly modular and scalable.
+__pareto-anywhere__ is a convenient collection of various open source software modules by [reelyActive](https://www.reelyactive.com) which, together, enable context-aware physical spaces.

 ![pareto-anywhere components](https://reelyactive.github.io/pareto-anywhere/images/pareto-anywhere-components.png)

-__Pareto Anywhere__ is the collection of various open source software modules by [reelyActive](https://www.reelyactive.com) which are hosted in their own individual repositories, specifically:
+These open source software modules are hosted each in their own individual repository as follows:

 | Software module                                           | Role |
 |:----------------------------------------------------------|:-----|